remonlam/macos-installdisk/README.md

 ### Pre-requirements

 ## USB drive
-Preferable a USB3 drive (because of speed) with minimal 8GB of storage
+Preferable a USB3 drive (because of speed) with 8GB (recommended, more is not required) of storage

 ## Download sources
 Download Sierra from the Apple Store (this could take some time, the file is about 5GB big)